-- 158. (1) In order to fulfill the purposes of this Act, the Chief Electoral Officer shall - (a) formulate policies regarding the conduct of plebiscites; - (b) exercise general direction and supervision over the conduct of a plebiscite to promote compliance with this Act; - (c) prepare guidelines with respect to the plebiscite process for registered groups, authorized representatives, financial agents, plebiscite officers and other interested groups or persons; - (d) establish any forms that may be required under this Act; - (e) provide direction to and manage the staff of the Office of the Chief Electoral Officer; - (f) issue instructions or directions to plebiscite officers, registered groups, financial agents and persons who are campaigning; - (g) coordinate the plebiscite process with bodies responsible for other plebiscites elsewhere in Canada; and - (h) perform any other functions related to the purpose and principles of this Act or otherwise provided for under this Act.
+- 158. (1) In order to fulfill the purposes of this Act, the Chief Electoral Officer shall - (a) formulate policies regarding the conduct of plebiscites; - (b) exercise general direction and supervision over the conduct of a plebiscite to promote compliance with this Act; - (c) prepare guidelines with respect to the plebiscite process for plebiscite authorities, registered groups, authorized representatives, financial agents, plebiscite officers and other interested groups or persons; - (d) establish any forms that may be required under this Act; - (e) provide direction to and manage the staff of the Office of the Chief Electoral Officer; - (f) issue instructions or directions to plebiscite authorities, registered groups, authorized representatives, financial agents, plebiscite officers, and persons who are campaigning; - (g) coordinate the plebiscite process with bodies responsible for other plebiscites elsewhere in Canada; and - (h) perform any other functions related to the purpose and principles of this Act or otherwise provided for under this Act.